jameschamberlain/Football-Team-Tracker/README.md

 Football-Team-Tracker
 ===================================

 An Android app for tracking your football team.
+I developed this to help keep track of my 6-a-side football team.
+It works with any size team.
+Its features include:
+-Fixture tracking (date, time, opponent, goalscorers, assists) -Player tracking (goals and assists)
+-Team stats summary (visual representation of wins, losses and draws as well as goals for and against summaries)

 Building